namchetolukla-header-image

 A) Our strapline is to inspire and raise awareness through photography which helped us look at the foundation of our logo: a shot of a scene, that moment of a story.

-B) We wanted the logo to adapt itself to the scene, taking on the colours and growing/shrinking to suit its surroundings.
+B) We wanted the logo to adapt to the scene, taking on the colours and growing/shrinking to suit its surroundings.

 Design